Skip to content

 Reference Deployment

-See Reference Deployments chapter for real-world examples: - monitor11.example.com - Server with local Telegraf - ispconfig3.example.com - Client shipping metrics via WireGuard
+Refer to the Reference Deployments chapter for real-world examples, such as monitor11.example.com (server with local Telegraf) and ispconfig3.example.com (client shipping metrics via WireGuard).